crpurcell/friendlyVRI/README.txt

 tkinter library for maximum portability.

 CONTACT:
-Questions or comments should be directed to 'ormac.purcell (at) mq.edu.au'.
+Questions or comments should be directed to 'cormac.purcell (at) mq.edu.au'.